-See firsthand the migration of the Western Arctic Caribou Herd in Northern Alaska.
+Visit the Arctic to see the migration of the Porcupine River Caribou Herd in the Arctic National Wildlife Refuge, Alaska.
 The ultimate photography and wildlife adventure.

 All Arctic Wild trips have excellent opportunities for wildlife and landscape photography, but a few of them stand out above the rest.
 Alaska wildlife photography requires time, patience and an intimate knowledge of animal behavior.
 Our photography trips are designed to provide you with the knowledge and support you need to get the shots you crave.
 Whether your interest is in photographing caribou on the coastal plain, photographing grizzly (brown) bears in Katmai National Park or muskox along the Arctic Coast, we have the Alaska photo tour for you.

 Our guides provide a wealth of information about Alaska’s wilderness and wildlife and can help you get the most out of your trip.
-Many of our guides are professional photographers themselves (Hugh Rose, Moe Witschard and David Shaw), and can teach you techniques for improving your photos.
+While these are not photography workshops and most of us are not serious photographers, our knowledge of the land will be an asset to your photographic experience.

 What to Expect on a Wildlife Photography Trip

 Arctic Wild trips are true wilderness journeys where the weather and wildlife dictate the pace and activities of our days.
 Typically we fly deep into the wilderness and set up a comfortable camp where we expect wildlife to be visible and abundant.
 Once the tents are up you can leave the camp chores to us and focus on the beauty around you.